What is identity theft?

 - They may open a new credit card account, using your name, date of birth and Social Security number.
 When they use the credit card and don't pay the bills, the delinquent account is reported on your credit report.

 - They may call your credit card issuer and, pretending to be you, change the mailing address on your credit card account.
-Then your imposter runs up charges on your account.
+Then your impostor runs up charges on your account.
 Because your bills are being sent to the new address, you may not immediately realize there's a problem.

 - They may establish cellular phone service in your name.